oskaralf/ID2223_FinalProject/README.md

 Improving the quality and timeliness of the data used in our model is crucial.
 Access to better data, including more real-time and high-frequency data, can significantly enhance the model's predictive accuracy.
 Additionally, integrating external data sources such as weather forecasts, market news, and economic indicators can provide a more comprehensive view of the factors influencing electricity prices.

 ### Real-time predictions
 Currently, our model uses "old feature data" to predict the next hour's electricity price.
 While this approach provides valuable insights, it may not be sufficient for real-time applications.
 Developing a system that can process and analyze data in real-time would enable more accurate and timely predictions.
-This could involve leveraging streaming data technologies and real-time analytics platforms.
+This could involve leveraging streaming data technologies and real-time analytics platforms

 # How to run the code